iremkapucuoglu/p4b-website/content/en/posts/2021-15-06-high-quality-data-now-automatic.md

 ---
 ## The data challenge

 One of the key challenges of building a planning instrument such as GOAT is the availability and the quality of the data used for the calculations.
-GOAT is largely based on the data from [OpenStreetMap (OSM)](https://www.openstreetmap.org/#map=5/50.151/9.539), but these are not available in sufficient detail everywhere.
+GOAT is largely based on the data from [OpenStreetMap (OSM)](https://www.openstreetmap.org/#map=5/50.151/9.539), which is not available in sufficient detail everywhere.

 We utilize, among others, [Mapillary](https://www.mapillary.com/) to fill the data gaps in OSM.
 Mapillary is a platform through which image sequences of the streetscape can be captured and shared with the open community.
 From these images, valuable data can be extracted.

-Our story with Mapillary began in March 2020, [when we completely mapped Fürstenfeldbruck](https://www.open-accessibility.org/mapillary/ "Fürstenfeldbruck in Mapillary"), a town 10 km west of Munich.
-Since then, we have been using the image sequences collected from us and other users to improve the data that is relevant for our analyses.
-Until now, all the steps (analysis of the images, object detection, saving the gained information, etc.) were done completely manually.
+E.g., in early 2020, [we completely mapped Fürstenfeldbruck in Mapillary](https://www.open-accessibility.org/mapillary/ "Fürstenfeldbruck in Mapillary"), a town 10 km west of Munich.
+We are using the image sequences collected from us and other users to improve the data that is relevant for our analyses.
+Until last year, all the steps (analysis of the images, object detection, saving the gained information, etc.) were done manually.

 As frequent Mapillary users, we follow Mapillary’s Blog, and on 24 august 2020, they posted “[Mapillary map features now available globally in OpenStreetMap](https://blog.mapillary.com/update/2020/08/24/global-map-features-openstreetmap.html)”.
 After reading the updates, we didn’t wait to try out the new features.
 With the following example, we would like to show how it had helped us.